Forest-Chat: Adapting Vision-Language Agents for Interactive Forest Change Analysis: Introduction

 \section{Introduction}

-Of the world's terrestrial landmass, forests account for 31 percent of the total area, with tropical forests accounting for nearly half of this total \citep{canton2021food}.
-Forests provide habitat for up to 80\% of land-based species and represented a total carbon stock of 662 gigatonnes in 2020 \citep{canton2021food, lines2022ai}.
-For a multitude of species, forests provide an abundance of resources, both in terms of physical materials and wider ecosystem services such as water and nutrient recycling and climate regulation via carbon sequestration \citep{lines2022ai, ouaknine2025openforest, wegler2024potential}.
-These factors contribute to the central role of forests in adapting to and mitigating climate change.
-However, anthropogenic pressures and the accelerating frequency of extreme weather events are detrimentally impacting both the health and integrity of global forest ecosystems \citep{wegler2024potential}.
-Global forest cover is in a constant state of flux due to a myriad of pressures, such as industrial logging, agricultural expansion, wildfires, extreme weather events, disease, and pests \citep{hansen2013high}.
+Of the world's terrestrial landmass, forests account for 31 percent of the total area, providing habitat for up to 80\% of land-based species and representing a total carbon stock of 662 gigatonnes in 2020 \citep{canton2021food, lines2022ai}.
+Forests provide an abundance of resources and ecosystem services including water and nutrient recycling and climate regulation via carbon sequestration, contributing to their central role in adapting to and mitigating climate change \citep{ouaknine2025openforest}.
+However, anthropogenic pressures and the accelerating frequency of extreme weather events - including industrial logging, agricultural expansion, and wildfires - are detrimentally impacting the health and integrity of global forest ecosystems \citep{wegler2024potential}.

-Monitoring and quantifying the types, extent, and locations of changes across vast regions is crucial for mapping and understanding forest dynamics for both policymakers and researchers \citep{wegler2024potential}.
-Effective monitoring of forest loss, degradation, and recovery increasingly relies on automated data collection and processing pipelines as traditional field-surveys become insufficient to meet demand \citep{ouaknine2025openforest}.
-The last decade has seen researchers become inundated with remote sensing (RS) imagery capable of providing sub-metre pixel resolution across expansive areas \citep{lines2022ai}.
-The rich image history, spatial and temporal density, and range of freely available sensor modalities enables a better understanding of forest ecosystems as more efficient and low-cost monitoring technologies are developed and adopted \citep{wegler2024potential, isaienkov2020deep, lines2022ai}.
+Monitoring and quantifying the types, extent, and locations of these changes is crucial for both policymakers and researchers \citep{wegler2024potential}.
+Effective monitoring increasingly relies on automated pipelines as traditional field-surveys become insufficient \citep{ouaknine2025openforest}, with the last decade seeing researchers inundated with remote sensing (RS) imagery capable of providing sub-meter pixel resolution across expansive areas \citep{lines2022ai}.
+The rich image history, spatial and temporal density, and range of freely available sensor modalities enable more efficient and low-cost monitoring of forest ecosystems \citep{isaienkov2020deep}.